 If there have been changes throughout your immigration background check process, you’ll have to be diligent about updating the IRCC.
 Changes to information such as:

 - Contact information (e-mail address, phone number, etc)

 Ensure that you are honest and accurate with all the information you’re providing to the IRCC.

-At Reliability Screening, we’ve worked with thousands of individuals to successfully facilitate getting their fingerprints taken for Criminal Records Checks.
-We’ll be able to explain the complete process to you and help you locate fingerprinting services in your area.
+At Reliability Screening, we’ve worked with thousands of individuals to successfully facilitate getting their fingerprints taken for background checks during their immigration process.
+We’ll be able to explain the complete process to you, answer any questions you may have, and help you locate fingerprinting services in your area.